Islamic State says Iran attack will not be the last: al Furqan

 “The Ahvaz attack will not be the last, God willing,” Abi al-Hassan al-Muhajer said in the recording carried by the group’s Al Furqan network on Telegram.

+Gunmen killed 25 people at a military parade in southwestern Iran on Saturday, almost half of them Revolutionary Guards, in one of the worst attacks against the most powerful force of the Islamic Republic. .

-“The soldiers of the caliphate have proven just how fragile the security of the Magi State (Iran) is,” he said.
+“The sons of the caliphate have proven just how fragile the security of the Magi State (Iran) is,” he said.

+Ahvaz National Resistance, an Iranian ethnic Arab opposition movement which seeks a separate state in oil-rich Khuzestan province, and Islamic State have both claimed responsibility for the attack.
+The latter’s news agency AMAQ released a video of three men in a vehicle who it said were on their way to carry out the attack.

-Reporting by Ali Abdelaty; Writing by Nadine Awadalla; Editing by Robin Pomeroy
+Reporting by Ali Abdelaty; Writing by Nadine Awadalla; Editing by Matthew Mpoke Bigg